Staff

 Barbara McNinch

-I have lived in Alaska for close to 50 years and understand the difficulties and wonders of living in our unique state.
-I like to travel, hike, garden, dance, knit, and sew.
-I also really love drinking a good cup of tea while watching the changing moods of Kachemak Bay and the Kenai Mountains.
+Barbara first arrived in Homer, Alaska, 50 years ago and continues to call it home.
+She understands the difficulties and wonders of living in our unique state.
+She likes travelling, hiking, gardening, dancing, knitting, and sewing.
+Barbara really enjoys drinking a good cup of tea while watching the changing moods of Kachemak Bay and the Kenai Mountains.